 Audit Committee Pre-approval Policy and Procedures.
-The Audit Committee has adopted policies and procedures relating to the approval of all audit and non-audit services that are to be performed by our independent auditor.
+The Audit Committee has adopted policies and procedures relating to the approval of all audit and non-audit services to be performed by our independent auditor.
 This policy provides that we will not engage our independent auditor to render audit or non-audit services unless the service is specifically approved in advance by the Audit Committee or the engagement is entered into pursuant to one of the pre-approval procedures described below.

 From time to time, the Audit Committee may pre-approve specified types of services that are expected to be provided to us by our independent registered public accounting firm during the next twelve months.
 Any such pre-approval is detailed as to the particular service or type of services to be provided.
-The Audit Committee may also delegate to any member of the Audit Committee the authority to approve any audit or non-audit services to be provided by our independent registered public accounting firm.
-Any approval of services by a member of the Audit Committee pursuant to this delegated authority is reported on at the next meeting of the Audit Committee.
+The Audit Committee may also delegate to any Audit Committee member the authority to approve any audit or non-audit services to be provided by our independent registered public accounting firm.
+Any approval of services by an Audit Committee member pursuant to this delegated authority is reported at the next meeting of the Audit Committee.